 There are indeed some people who have a hard time accepting kindness from others.
-They are embarrassed by compliments, they mistrust the motives behind a gift or favor, or they see openness and vulnerability as weakness.
+They are embarrassed by compliments, they mistrust the motives behind a gift or favor, they don’t see any value in what we are offering, or they see openness and vulnerability as weakness.
 Usually these individuals have had some experiences in their lives that taught them to view things this way.
 However, when niceness is rejected by someone with this perspective, it is not the giver’s problem.
 Though they may or may not see it, the person who repeatedly rejects kindness from others ultimately suffers most.
 So, there is no need to attach to this type of rejection when it happens.
 The rejection does not change the intention behind the giving and you never know what beneficial seeds may have been planted in the process.

-Sometimes our acts of kindness are unskillful or ego driven.
+Sometimes our acts of kindness are unskillful.
 One example of this is when people reflexively give after a crisis or natural disaster, reacting to strong emotion rather than thinking things through.
 In 1998 in Honduras after hurricane Mitch, supply planes containing basic needs like food and water could not land because the runways were choked with unnecessary donations like winter coats and stuffed animals.
 The unused donations eventually rotted and became a second environmental disaster.

+Sometimes we are unnecessarily self-sacrificing in our compassion, neglecting to include ourselves in the circle of kindness and consideration we offer others.
 The body and the mind are the tools of human compassion.
 If you neglect your body and mind and you get run down, sick or injured, you will not have the tools to help others to your potential.
 Therefore, finding a balance and engaging in self-care are also important.
 In the case of abuse, where kindness is met with aggression, violence or threat of harm, a zero tolerance stance is advised.
 Failing to protect your body and mind from unnecessary harm is a waste of all the good you can do in the world.
 Plus, participating in someone else’s unskillful actions does not ultimately increase their happiness or reduce their suffering.
 Remove yourself from the situation and consider your kindness unwelcome.
-It will be better invested elsewhere or perhaps in another manner or at another time.
+It may be better invested elsewhere, or perhaps in another manner, or at another time.

 Being skillful in your “niceness” means: